-17. Related Parties
+18. Related Parties

 The Foundation's board of governors is composed of business and civic leaders in the State of Hawai'i.
-Certain of these business leaders have past and present affiliations with three financial institutions that provide trustee services for the Foundation.
-Trustee and custodial fees paid to these three financial institutions amounted to approximately \$3,065,000 and \$2,522,000 in 2021 and 2020, respectively.
-A member of the board of governors is also the principal of a consulting firm that provided services to the Foundation, amounting to approximately \$102,000 and \$93,000 in 2021 and 2020, respectively.
+Certain of these business leaders have past or present affiliations with three financial institutions that provide trustee services for the Foundation.
+Trustee and custodial fees paid to these three financial institutions amounted to approximately \$2,770,000 and \$3,065,000 in 2022 and 2021, respectively.
+A member of the board of governors is also the principal of a consulting firm that provided services to the Foundation, amounting to approximately \$108,000 and \$102,000 in 2022 and 2021, respectively.
 Additionally, certain board members or officers may have affiliations with other nonprofit organizations that may be the recipient of Foundation grants.
 The Foundation's conflict of interest policies require that persons in potential conflict situations abstain from participating in decision-making processes.

-18. Subsequent Events
+19. Subsequent Events

 Management has reviewed and considered whether events occurring after year end should be reflected or disclosed in these financial statements.
-The date through which this review was conducted was November 9, 2022, the date the financial statements were available to be issued.
+The date through which this review was conducted was February 21, 2024, the date the financial statements were available to be issued.